EricaBreig/Code-refactor/README.md

-Week 1 Homework Assignment: Code Refactor
+# H1 HW-1-Code-Refactor: Week 1 Homework Assignment

 In this assignment, I learned how to make an html file more semantic, providing more clarity and making it accessible to more people.
 I also made changes to the CSS file to make it more simplified.